turingschool/backend-curriculum-site/module4/projects/the-plan/template.markdown

 ### Submitted Assignments

-Link to or paste in your goals assignment and **two** completed assignments below.
+Link to or paste in your goals assignment and **two** other assignments below.
 ```